 R.I.P.
 Information Hwy

 I’m watching The Politician on Netflix while working out.
-Deep into the second season, the scene unfolds on a teen and mom in their kitchen, arguing about which state senator to vote for in the upcoming New York election.
+The scene is on a teen and mom in their kitchen, arguing about which state senator to vote for in the upcoming New York election.

-Teen is a first-time voter, just 18, and wants to vote for the 24 yr old male candidate running on the Green ticket, vs. the mid-aged female 20 yr incumbent, virtually unchallenged in every election till now.
+Teen is a first-time voter, just 18.
+She’s going to vote for the 24-yr old male candidate on the Green ticket, running solely on the climate platform, with no political or real work experience.
+She’s disgusted with the middle-age female incumbent, virtually unchallenged in every election the last 20 yrs, until now.

-Boomer,” the child mocks her mother who is listing the contributions of the older incumbent against the sole climate platform the 24 yr old is running on.
-“The world is gonna end in 10 yrs, Mom.”
+Boomer,” the teen mocks her mother’s choice of the older incumbent.
+“The world is gonna end in 10 years, Mom.”

 “I am barely a boomer, okay?” the mom defends.
 “So don’t throw that shit at me,” she says.
-“And the world is not going to end in 10 yrs, Jayne!”
-She goes on and lists all she does for her daughter, the vegan cooking, the composting, and even the hyper-vigilant recycling her child insists on.
-“And still, I am the problem, according to you.”
+“And the world is not going to end in 10 years, Jayne!”
+She starts listing all she does for her daughter — the vegan cooking, the composting, and even the hyper-vigilant recycling her child insists on.
+“And still, I’m the problem, according to you.”

-“Not YOU, Mom.
+“Not you, Mom.
 People your age.”

-Right about now I feel my body tense as I run on the machine.
+Watching this scene unfold, I feel my body tense as I run on the machine.
 I AM her mother’s age.

 “Let me tell ya something, Jayne.
-People YOUR age think you know everything and you are fucking naive.
+People your age think you know everything and you are fucking naive.
 When I was your age, I thought I knew everything too.”

 “We’re not naive, Mom.
-We’re INFORMED.
+We’re informed.
 You had, what, like two newspapers, three networks.
-I’ve got a SUPER COMPUTER in my pocket.”
+I’ve got a SUPERCOMPUTER in my pocket.”

-She is, of course, referring to her cellphone, and, in fact, showing the viewer how naive this child really is.
+She is, of course, referring to her cellphone, and, in fact, showing me how naive this teen really is.

 Unfortunately, Mom didn’t come back at Jayne.
-Mom doesn’t know (nor the writers of the show apparently) that the SUPER COMPUTER in both their pockets, well, isn’t informing them of anything but what they already believe.
-So, in effect, it is MANIPULATING this ignorant, yet rather arrogant child, and anyone else who believes they have a SUPER COMPUTER in their cellphone.
+Mom doesn’t know (nor the writers of the show apparently) that the SUPERCOMPUTER in both their pockets, well, isn’t informing them of anything but what they already believe, and about things they likely want.
+So, in effect, it is MANIPULATING this ignorant, yet rather arrogant child, (and many others) into believing they have a SUPERCOMPUTER in their cellphone.

-Now, the internet is a MARKETING ENGINE to make these social media platforms money.
-Every time you log onto Instagram, Facebook, YouTube, or Google, they ‘scrape’ your posts, simultaneously putting ‘cookies’ on your mobile and laptop to follow you wherever you go on the net, and in real life.
-Your mobile has an accelerometer in them, which says how fast you are moving, and GPS to inform Google and their like where you are on the planet, revealing when and where you shop, what you buy, how much you spend, what you read, watch, glance at, or frequently visit.
+The internet is now a MARKETING ENGINE to make media platforms and SaaS apps money.
+The cellphone, tablet, laptop you’re using has become proficient at USING YOU.
+Every time you log onto Instagram, Facebook, YouTube, ChatGPT, Google, they ‘scrape’ your posts, simultaneously putting ‘cookies’ on your device to follow you wherever you go on the net, and in real life.

 COLLABORATIVE FILTERS [à la] Wikipedia: